If you have a young child who might enjoy these tasty cheese snacks, you may be wondering can babies have Dairylea triangles.

 Of course, this means they are a dairy product made from skimmed milk, milk fat, and milk protein.

-If your baby is showing any signs of lactose intolerance, then Dairylea triangles may have an adverse effect on them.
+If your baby is showing any signs of lactose intolerance, then Dairylea triangles may harm them.

 Cheese for Babies